-In this article you will find information about the most effective knee injections to replace cartilage and the science behind how they work.
-Many surgical and non-surgical treatment options are available for conditions affecting the knee including osteoarthritis.
+Many surgical and non-surgical treatment options are available for conditions affecting the knee such as osteoarthritis.
 These may include weight loss, arthroscopy, physical therapy, and injection therapy; whether surgical or non-surgical, physiotherapy with low impact exercises is often recommended.
 However, some individuals also require the help of drug therapy to improve their pain, inflammation, and quality of life.

 The medications which are most commonly prescribed for knee osteoarthritis include non-steroidal anti-inflammatory drugs (NSAIDs), paracetamol, and corticosteroids, which may be given as pills or Intraarticular injections.
 Individuals with refractory pain may also be advised opioids and heavy analgesics.
-(1) However, it is important to keep in mind that most of these medications can lead to adverse effects when used in the long term.
+(1) But it’s important to keep in mind that most of these medications can lead to adverse effects when used in the long term.

 Knee Cartilage and Osteoarthritis